yuhangwang/revised_propka/README.md

 This will compute the pKa values for residue 100 from chain A and B from all frames.

-I also added one more option `-s` or `--skip` to allow users to subsample the trajectory frames.
+I also added one more option `-s` or `--skip` to allow users to down-sample the trajectory frames.

 ## Example output